 The heat and sun will leave the weathered local dehydrated if not inadequately prepared.
 Bring along plenty of water to stay hydrated for your day on the island.

-Watch the time.
-Don’t be on the opposite side of Wassaw that you need to depart from ten minutes before sunset.
+Watch the time, never be on the opposite side of Wassaw that you need to depart from ten minutes before sunset.
 Lastly, many people inquire about Wasssaw Island National Wildlife refuge camping.
 Unfortunately, camping is prohibited on the island.

 The pristine barrier islands of coastal Georgia are beautiful.
 The state has done an excellent job of preserving nature for families and nature lovers to enjoy.
 Whether you’re beaching, exploring, fishing, taking wildlife shots, or a combination of it, the entire day will be packed with entertainment.
 Conveniently located near both Tybee Island and Savannah, access points are easily found to launch a boat.
 Next time you’re in the area, add it to your list.